iamisaackn/MyProjects/Stop-Watch/ReadMe.md

 # Timer
-This code snippet provides a JavaScript implementation of a timer that can be easily integrated into your project.
+This project uses JavaScript to implement a timer.
 The timer allows you to start, stop, and reset the elapsed time.

 ## Usage
 To use the timer in your project, follow these steps: